mobizt/ESP_SSLClient/README.md

   #define ENABLE_ERROR_STRING // To show details in error
   #define DEBUG_PORT Serial // To define the serial port for debug printing

+  // When use in insecure mode (no certificate and fingerprint verification).
+  // This can save memory and program space usage.
+  #define SSLCLIENT_INSECURE_ONLY

+  // When pre-memory allocation are prefered (stack memory used).
+  // Don't define when dynamic memory allocation is prefered (heap or PSRAM memory used).
+  #define STATIC_IN_BUFFER_SIZE 2048
+  #define STATIC_OUT_BUFFER_SIZE 1024
+  #define STATIC_X509_CONTEXT
+  #define STATIC_SSLCLIENT_CONTEXT

+  // For using external BearSSL library.
+  // When othere libraries that contain BearSSL source files are used
+  // with this library, define this macro to exclude the internal BearSSL library
+  // to be compiled thats makes compilation error.
+  // #define BSSL_BUILD_EXTERNAL_CORE

   // If board supports the filesystem APIs, to use CertStore class.
   // #define ENABLE_FS